Last Updated on May 5, 2021 by Red Nomad OZ

 Luckily for inept unlucky opal-mining tragics like me, opal can be purchased locally.

-SO … in an embarrassing descent into true tourist behaviour, after passing up several fiendishly expensive cuts, I bought my first ever piece of opal.
+SO … I was forced to descend into true tourist behaviour.
+After passing up several fiendishly expensive cuts, I bought my first ever piece of opal.

 Although I have to stand right for the sun to illuminate its colours, at only $AU25, it’s a reminder of what awaits our return to Yowah.

 As we left the Lightning Ridge Visitor Information Centre, I was asked the dumbest question in living memory.

 ‘D’ya reckon we’ll like it here, love?’ the the most inebriated of a clutch of beer-swigging Grey Nomads asked.
 He drunkenly staggered against the door as he held it open for me.

 But Lightning Ridge is memorable for a whole lot of other reasons.
 We followed the ‘Car Door’ self drive tours to the Corcoran Opal fields – the richest stretch of black-opal-bearing soil on earth.
 We also saw enough quirky attractions to make us wonder exactly what was in the super-heated bore water bubbling up from the Great Artesian Basin way below into the hot baths full of tourists exhausted after a day in the diggings.

 Think Flying Combi, the Chambers of the Black Hand, the Black Queen Experience and Amigo’s Castle!
 AND it’s home of the self-proclaimed ONLY black-opal-mining Cactus Farmers in the WORLD!!
 Black opal requires a tonne of equipment to reach the depths at which it is found.
 So our short stay was spent exploring the place where legendary and prolific Aussie author, Ion Idriess worked and wrote ‘Lightning Ridge’ over 100 years ago.